The Ultimate Guide to Professional Gifting Etiquette

 Corporate gifts are a great way to connect your brand to others and to grow brand recognition.

-Even to you, it may indeed be just such a thinly veiled attempt, but it really doesn't have to be.
+That is not really your problem to deal with.
 It's a completely normal part of business to exchange promotional gifts, and the initial gift exchange is often understood to be just a plain old show of goodwill.

-So feel free to give, but do it with the proper etiquette, and don't use it as a bribe.
+So feel free to give, but do it with the proper etiquette.

 Is it a bribe or a gift?